Ethical-Hacking-Zone/P-TS/README.md

 # P-TS
-A Personal-Tracking System For Those Who Wants To Track Themselves!!!
+A Personal-Tracking System For Those Who Wants To Track Others!!!

 ## Installation: